vivek-dhamanemath/Hibernate-NativeQuery-Interface-SQL/README.md

 - When you need to use database-specific features.
 - When HQL or Criteria are not sufficient for your requirements.

+### How to Run the Project

+1. **Set Up the Database**: Ensure that you have a database set up and configured in your Hibernate configuration file (`hibernate.cfg.xml`).

+2. **Compile the Project**: Compile the project using your preferred IDE or build tool (e.g., Maven, Gradle).

+3. **Run the Main Class**: Execute the main class that contains the Hibernate session and NativeQuery example.

+4. **Check the Output**: Verify the output in the console to see the results of the native SQL query.

+### Conclusion

+The `NativeQuery` interface is a powerful tool in Hibernate that provides the flexibility to execute native SQL queries.
+It is particularly useful for complex queries and database-specific features that are not easily handled by HQL or Criteria.

 ### Conclusion

 The `NativeQuery` interface is a powerful tool in Hibernate that provides the flexibility to execute native SQL queries.
 It is particularly useful for complex queries and database-specific features that are not easily handled by HQL or Criteria.